undergrad-partner-school

 Non-Need Based

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
-The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.
+Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-156 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2021.
+156 students, including freshmen, got institutional non-need-based financial aid at this institution in 2021.
 Institutional help in the form of non-need-based scholarships or grants was given to 43 full-time freshmen.
 The total amount of institutional scholarships and awards that were not based on financial need was $5,767,017.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $230,065 USD.

 Majors